steven-king/chbc/README.md

-chbc
+BibleChurch.org Redesign Changes
 ====

-Issue tracker for website
+Issue tracker for new website